deebtarmizi104/ClassScheduling/analysis.md

 ### Output:

-Order in which processes gets executed
+Order of scheduling for the courses
 | Course Code | Duration | Waiting Time | Turnaround Time |
 | :---------------: | :---------------: | :---------------: | :----------------: |
 | 2201 | 3 | 0 | 3 |